 - T shaped guides are a form of rectangular guide where the bearing races are extended outward from the top of the support, forming a "T" shape.

 - Twin shafts are round, parallel shafts that are located in close proximity with each other.

 - V-grooved guides have grooves that are machined along the length of the guide at a 90-degree or other angle, forming a "V" shape and acting as a race for the bearings or rollers to run on.

 Video Credit: Bishop-Wisecarver Corporation

-An assembly has the linear guide and matched linear bearing packaged together and sold as an assembled and sold as an assembly.
-The supplier, indicating that the component has been manufactured to tighter tolerances than their standard linear guide product, has designated a precision grade guide or rail as such.
+An assembly has the linear rail and matched linear bearing packaged together and sold as an assembly.
+The supplier, indicating that the component has been manufactured to tighter tolerances than their standard linear guide product, has designated a precision grade rail as such.

 Materials and Features